James Siakam finished with a double-double on 18 points and 13 boards.

-Stallings became the second Vanderbilt coach in school history to have three 20-win seasons (Roy Skinner) after the 2006-07 season.
-He now has seven 20-win seasons, all in the last nine years, and now is the all-time leader in 20-win seasons, surpassing the legendary Skinner, who had six.
+Stallings has seven 20-win seasons, all in the last 10 years, and is the all-time leader in 20-win seasons, surpassing the legendary Roy Skinner, who had six.

 He was named SEC Coach of the Year by SEC Coaches in 2007 and 2010, only the third coach in Vanderbilt history to win two of the prestigious awards.

-Stallings has guided the Commodores to postseason play in seven out of the last eight seasons and in 10 out of his 13 years at Vanderbilt.
+Stallings has guided the Commodores to postseason play in seven out of the last nine seasons and in 10 out of his 14 years at Vanderbilt.
 Included in those appearances are two Sweet 16 berths and back-to-back NCAA appearances in 2007 and 2008 and three consecutive berths from 2010-2012, a program first.